cellannotation/pairOT/README.md

 ## Tutorial
 Please take a look at the following tutorials for detailed examples on how to use pairOT:

-### pairOT: Detailed explanation
+### Detailed explanation
 For a detailed tutorial, please see the [in depth tutorial](https://github.com/cellannotation/pairOT_package/blob/main/docs/notebooks/Tutorial.ipynb).

-### pairOT: Fit pairOT with reduced compute requirements / Speed up pairOT computations
+### Speed up pairOT computations
-For details on how to speed up pairOT model fits, see the [reduce compute requirements tutorial](https://github.com/cellannotation/pairOT_package/blob/main/docs/notebooks/Reduce%20Compute%20Requirements.ipynb)
+For details on how to speed up pairOT model fits and reduce compute requirements, see the [reduce compute requirements tutorial](https://github.com/cellannotation/pairOT_package/blob/main/docs/notebooks/Reduce%20Compute%20Requirements.ipynb)

 ## Basics of using pairOT